brianhigh/visual-tracerouter/README.md

 # visual-tracerouter

-This is a simple demo of running a shell utility from within R and using the output from the utility to plot a route on a map.
+This is a simple demo of running a shell utility from within R and using the output from the traceroute (tracert) utility to plot a route on a map.

+### License

+Unless otherwise noted, everything here is under the MIT license.
+See the LICENSE file.

+### Traceroute

-The utility used will be "traceroute" on a Windows system and "tracert" otherwise (Mac, Linux, Unix, etc.).
+The traceroute utility used will be "traceroute" on a Windows system and "tracert" otherwise (Mac, Linux, Unix, etc.).

+### Mapping

 Mapping can be done with `ggmap` or `maps`, depending on the configuration of variables early in the R script.